origedit/rottent/readme.md

 - division by zero

-## rationale
+## notes

-mouse doesn't shuflle stacks. the stack is simply an aid in transferring data. the programmer isn't meant to think about the stack. it's a neat idea. i wonder how it would work with registers. i put the stack commands anyway because they're handy.
+mouse doesn't shuffle stacks. the stack is simply an aid in transferring data. the programmer isn't meant to think about the stack. it's a neat idea. i wonder how it would work with registers. i put the stack commands anyway because they're handy.

+compared to rottent, mouse has a complicated interpreter, requiring looking up the next character as well as needing a separate stack for macros.

+rottent has way more primitives than mouse. it could use less. still, the working interpreter written in c fits in less than 300 lines of code.

 mouse chose to handle variables so primitively that it hurts their use and clarity. i tried to make variables with long names work. the storage is a linked list because it allows to have arrays that are bigger than 26 numbers. it's a jump in complexity.

 macros in mouse require a variable amount of parameters separate from the data stack. i'm not sure how this feature is implemented, but it seems too complex to stay.

-the branch statement in mouse doesn't have a false part. as it turns out, its implementation is complicated.
+the branch statement in mouse doesn't have a false part. as it turns out, its implementation is unintuitive.

 reading programs written for mouse, for a long time i thought that `!` in text literals was a writing style and not a marker for newlines. in rottent you can write newlines either directly in the text or as `#10}`.

-mouse didn't feel need for single character input and output. i added this feature hoping to make the language usable. without direct access to files, this decision seems naive.
+mouse didn't feel need for single character input and output. i added this feature hoping to make the language usable. without direct access to files, this decision seems naive. input is realised with `getc()`

-compared to rottent, mouse has a complicated interpreter, requiring looking up the next character as well as needing a separate stack for macros.

-rottent has way more primitives than mouse. it could use less.

-the working interpreter written in c fits in less than 300 lines of code.

 i'm unaware of why mouse is the way it is, mainly because the book on it is unobtainable. i designed rottent to see what mouse would be like if you were able to get things done with it. in result i brang it closer to forth. indeed, if you need to get things done, just use forth.